S.S. Badger arrives in Manitowoc for 70th sailing season

-“It was great we took off at 9 o clock in the morning we had to be there at eight here we are at noon, it was a beautiful morning,” said Gould.
+“It was great, we took off at 9 in the morning.
+We had to be there at 8 and here we are at noon, it was a beautiful morning,” said Gould.

-“We’ve grabbed a couple of dogs from a friend of ours in Billings Montanna and we’re heading out to Billings right now, so this saved us about 300 miles of driving by coming from Ludington across on the ferry we didn’t have to go over Mackinaw bridge and we won’t go through Chicago,” explained Gould.
+“We grabbed a couple of dogs from a friend of ours in Billings, Montana and we’re heading out to Billings right now, so this saved us about 300 miles of driving by coming from Ludington across on the ferry, we didn’t have to go over Mackinaw Bridge and we won’t go through Chicago,” explained Gould.

 This is the 70th sailing season for the ship, “Visit Manitowoc” says the car ferry’s arrival benefits the local economy.

-“Through October we have 1200 visitors coming in our community boarding the badger each day and coming off into our community, so it is a huge economic impact for all our restaurants, our stores, our lodging establishments our museums, and everything across the board,” stated Courtney Hansen director of tourism visit Manitowoc.
+“Through October we have 1,200 visitors coming in our community boarding the Badger each day and coming off into our community.
+So it is a huge economic impact for all our restaurants, our stores, our lodging establishments, our museums, and everything across the board,” stated Courtney Hansen, Director of Tourism of Visit Manitowoc.

 Gould will not return to Ludington, Michigan on the boat, but says he is thankful for the experience.